 This International Women’s Day techUK is recommitting to doing our bit to banish manels (all male panels) to the history books where they firmly belong.
 In August 2017, techUK made a commitment to abolish all-male panels (manels) at events and are ensuring we have gender diversity on our membership councils.
 We also strive to ensure that the events hosted at techUK adhere to this commitment and that our staff ensure the events they attend or speak at are gender diverse.

-techUK’s Skills, Talent & Diversity programme has organised 12 techUK-led webinars in 2020 where over 790 people have attended.
+techUK’s Skills, Talent & Diversity programme has organised 12 techUK-led webinars in 2020.
 This has been key in showcasing outputs, thought leadership, and speakers from our membership beyond.
-Get in touch about future events.
+Get involved in upcoming events.

 techUK’s ninth post-COVID webinar identified fundamental actions employers can take to keep diversity & inclusion at the forefront after the pandemic.